a5221985/tutorials/Drone/how_to_build_a_drone.md

 			4. uC boards are more difficult to interact with (no simple SSH)

 ### Electronic Speed Controllers (ESCs) ###
+1. Drone Anatomy: ESC
+	1. Different types and qualities
+		1. Low quality - buy one extra (more prone to fail)
+2. Overview:
+	1. Red and black wires connect to power distribution board
+	2. Signal wire connects to the flight controller (FC)
+	3. Flight controller will output a PWM signal to the ESC
+	4. ESC then electronically digests the PWM sent from the FC output and produces an ESC output that will drive the motor's stator and spin the props

 ### RC and Telemetry ###
 ### Propellers ###
 ### Frames ###